bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 :::

-Generally, setting the intensity and alpha to the same values is a good sane start for optimizing the rendering.
+Generally, setting the intensity and alpha to the same values is a good starting point for optimizing the rendering.

 ### Transformation

 The transformation menu has controls for rotating, translating, and scaling the sample.
 We can either add values or manually interact with the `3D Animation` window to reorient the sample.
-Let’s try the latter.
+Let's try the latter.

 - Left-click on the head and move it around.

 ![](media/50-transform-click.png)

-That’s a great way to see your sample from different angles.
+That's a great way to see your sample from different angles.
 And note that the values in the Transformation panel get updated every time you move the sample interactively.
 In this way you can roughly position the sample and then check and update the precise values for the target transformation.

-- Press `Reset` and change the `Rotation Y` to 180 to look at the right side of the head
+- Press `Reset` and change the `Rotation Y` to `180` to look at the right side of the head.

 ::: {layout-ncol=2}